About the profile areas

 Location and boundaries

-Belmore is bounded by the railway line in the north, Palmer Street, Tudor Street, Canterbury Road, Chelmsford Avenue, Chisholm Avenue and Kingsgrove Road in the east, Forsyth Street in the south, and Chapel Street, Peel Street and Benaroon Street in the west.
+Belmore is bounded by Punchbowl Road and the railway line in the north, Palmer Street, Tudor Street, Canterbury Road, Chelmsford Avenue, Chisholm Avenue and Kingsgrove Road in the east, Forsyth Street in the south, and Chapel Street, Peel Street and Benaroon Road in the west.

 Belmore is named after the Earl of Belmore, a former NSW Governor.